-Our team combines wide-ranging survey experience with technical knowledge and expertise, and can carry out habitat and more detailed botanical surveys throughout the UK.
-We use GPS units and handheld GIS tables to accurately map habitats on sites where necessary (for example in moorland).
+Our team combines wide-ranging survey experience with technical knowledge and expertise, and can carry out habitat and more detailed botanical surveys throughout the UK and Ireland.
+We use GPS units and handheld GIS tablets to accurately map habitats on sites where necessary (for example in moorland).
 This greatly reduces post-survey data processing time for large sites.

 Our habitat and botanical survey services include:

 - Phase 1 Habitat Surveys of sites, districts, boroughs and counties;

 - Extended Phase 1 Habitat Surveys – these expand the scope of the Phase 1 Habitat Survey to include simultaneous searches for evidence of, and to assess potential for, legally protected species and those of conservation importance;

 - Application of the Heritage Council habitat survey and mapping scheme (based on the classification system derived by Fossitt)

 - Bespoke Phase 2 botanical surveys for sites and habitats that do not readily conform to the NVC system, such as post-industrial (brownfield) sites;